AkessonHenrik/Polar/README.md

   ```

 * The server will now run on port `3030`.

+### Note about deploying Pollar
+URLs are set by default as:

+* `http://localhost:3030` for the `server` application
+* `http://localhost:4200` for the `client` application

+If you want to change any of these values, you can simple edit the file `client/src/environements/environement.ts` and set another default URL for the client, the server or both of them !
 ## User Interface

 We use the benefits of Material Design to have a clear and simple UI.
 The main page looks like this: